dyamand/deploy-template/README.md

 It should also contain all cloud specific configuration, preferably through the use of ConfigMaps.

 # Sensitive information
 Sensitive data should be handled through Sealed Secrets.
 Follow the steps provided in https://github.com/bitnami-labs/sealed-secrets#usage to generate a plain Kubernetes secret locally.
-By using the foo-secret.json format, the plain secret will automatically be ignored by git.
+By using the foo-secret.json format and this template, the plain secret will automatically be ignored by git.

 Convert the secret to a Sealed Secret for each environment (generally staging and production), using the naming scheme foo-sealedsecret.json.

-Take care to keep track of the sensitive data out-of-band, as you can't retrieve the original values from the sealed secret without Kubernetes access!
+> Take care to keep track of the sensitive data out-of-band, as you can't retrieve the original values from the sealed secret without Kubernetes access!
+In case anything goes wrong with the Kubernetes cluster or the Sealed Secrets controller, your data might be lost!

 # Kustomize layout
 Use the `base` folder to define everything that is shared between environments.